 What did you most enjoy about your course?

-The knowledge acquired at UWA has allowed me to have a wide range of technical and practical skills required for the workforce, allowing me to work closely with multiple disciplines ranging from geology and processing all the way to autonomous haulage and data analytics.
+The knowledge acquired at UWA has allowed me to have a wide range of technical and practical skills required for the workforce, allowing me to work closely with multiple disciplines ranging from geology and processing to autonomous haulage and data analytics.
 With the supportive nature of UWA staff members, they have encouraged and challenged me every step of the way, leading me to be the best possible engineer I can be.

 How did you go about securing your job?

 I received vacation work in my first year of study with a top iron ore producer in the Pilbara, this gave me connections with other graduates studying at UWA.
-By the time I completed my undergraduate degree, these connections led me to join the biggest gold producer in the world and largest gold mine in Australia.
+By the time I completed my undergraduate degree, these connections led me to join the biggest gold producer in the world and the largest gold mine in Australia.
 The mixture of UWA’s technical and practical skills allowed me to understand the complexities of deep pit mining, autonomy and geotechnics.
 Being involved with the planning team has expanded my knowledge base beyond mining engineering and into future technologies.

 What is a typical day at work like for you?

-4:30am Wake up, all you can eat breakfast and pack lunch
+4:30am Wake up, all-you-can-eat breakfast and pack lunch

-5:15am Catch the bus into work
+5:15am Catch the bus to work

 5:30am Office work – varies daily but commonly consists of production reports and reconciliation of past 24 hours